 Any type of severe viral or bacterial infection can cause sepsis.
-People with sepsis may experience a spike in lactic acid, caused by reduced oxygen flow.
+People with sepsis may experience a spike in lactate caused by lowered oxygen flow.

-HIV medications, such as nucleoside reverse transcriptase inhibitors, can spike lactic acid levels.
+HIV medications, like nucleoside reverse transcriptase inhibitors, can cause lactate levels to spike.
 They also may cause liver damage.
 This makes it harder for the body to process lactate.

-Cancer cells create lactic acid.
-This buildup of lactic acid may accelerate as a person loses weight and the disease progresses.
+Cancer cells create lactate.
+This buildup of lactate may accelerate as a person loses weight and the disease progresses.

 Short bowel syndrome (short gut)

-While rare, people with short gut may experience a buildup of D-lactic acid, caused by bacterial overgrowth in the small bowel.
-People who’ve had gastric bypass surgery may also get D-lactic acidosis.
+People with short gut may experience a buildup of D-lactate caused by bacterial overgrowth in the small bowel, although this is

-Regular, frequent use of acetaminophen (Tylenol) can cause lactic acidosis, even when taken in the correct dosage.
-This is because it can cause an accumulation of pyroglutamic acid in the blood.
+Regular, frequent use of acetaminophen (Tylenol) can cause lactic acidosis, even when it’s taken at the correct dosage.
+This is because it can cause an accumulation of pyroglutamic acid, an amino acid byproduct, in the blood.

-Drinking alcohol to excess over an extended period of time can lead to lactic acidosis and alcoholic ketoacidosis.
-Alcoholic ketoacidosis is a potentially fatal condition if left untreated, but it can be combated with intravenous (IV) hydration and glucose.
+Consuming too much alcohol over an extended period of time can lead to lactic acidosis and “alcoholic ketoacidosis.”
+If left untreated, this type of ketoacidosis is a potentially fatal condition, but it can be combated with intravenous (IV) hydration and glucose.

-Alcohol increases phosphate levels, which negatively impact the kidneys.
+Alcohol increases phosphate levels, which negatively impacts the kidneys.
 This makes the body’s pH more acidic.
-If you're having trouble reducing your alcohol intake, support groups can help.
+If you’re having trouble lowering your alcohol intake, support groups can help.

 In people with diabetes, lactic acidosis may be more of a concern if kidney disease is also present.
 If you have diabetes and experience any symptoms of lactic acidosis, call 911 or go to an emergency room immediately.

 Lactic acidosis is diagnosed through a fasting blood test.
-Your doctor may instruct you to not eat or drink anything for 8 to 10 hours before taking the test.
-You may also be instructed to curb your activity level in the hours leading up to the test.
+A doctor may instruct you not to eat or drink anything for 8 to 10 hours before taking the test.
+You may also be instructed to lower your activity level in the hours leading up to the test.

-During the test, your doctor may tell you not to clench your fist, as this may artificially spike acid levels.
+During the test, your doctor may tell you not to clench your fist, as this may cause acid levels to spike.
 Tying an elastic band around the arm may also have this result.
-For these reasons, the lactic acidosis blood test is sometimes done by finding a vein on the back of the hand instead of the arm.

 The best way to treat lactic acidosis is by treating its root cause.
 For that reason, treatments vary.

-Lactic acidosis sometimes represents a medical emergency.
-This requires treating symptoms, regardless of their root cause.
-Increasing oxygen to the tissues and giving IV fluids are often used to reduce lactic acid levels.
+Lactic acidosis is sometimes a sign of a medical emergency.
+Such cases require treating symptoms, regardless of their root cause.
+Increasing oxygen to the tissues and giving IV fluids are often used to lower lactic acid levels.

-Based on the root cause, treatments for lactic acidosis often result in full recovery, particularly if treatment is immediate.
+Depending on the root cause, treatments for lactic acidosis often result in full recovery, particularly if treatment is provided quickly.
 Sometimes, kidney failure or respiratory failure may result.
 When left untreated, lactic acidosis can be fatal.

-Lactic acidosis prevention is also determined by its potential cause.
-If you have diabetes, HIV, or cancer, discuss your condition and the medications you need with your doctor.
+How you prevent lactic acidosis also depends on the possible cause.
+If you have diabetes, HIV, or cancer, discuss your condition and the medications you need with a doctor.

-It’s vitally important to avoid misusing alcohol.
-Discuss rehabilitation and 12-step program options with your doctor or counselor.
+It’s very important to avoid misusing alcohol.
+Discuss treatment and 12-step program options with a doctor or counselor.